Lower Abdominal Tightness in Females: Causes & Treatments.

 Any condition causing inflammation or damage to your urinary bladder can lead to lower abdominal pain or tightness.
 For example:

-Inflammation of the urinary bladder usually due to urinary tract infections.
+Inflammation of the urinary bladder is usually due to urinary tract infections.
 Cystitis is common in females due to the short urethra (making it easier for micro-organisms to infect the bladder).

 - Urinary bladder stones or gravels.